klgh/kaleighscruggs/src/posts/2018-01-01---JustAddHoney/index.md

 ![lunas](images/food1.jpg)
 left is the tostones right is the empanadas

 The food was great!
 The green cilantro sauce was amazing, and the cheese for the empanadas was just as good.
-Eating this made me realize, not only did I cross off #12 of my 30 before 30 list, but also this is helping cross off #25 which is to try different types of food!
+Eating this made me realize, not only did I cross off #12 of my [30 Before 30](https://kaleighscruggs.com/blog/30-before-30/) list, but also this is helping cross off #25 which is to try different types of food!
 Of course, I will still keep trying new foods, but this is definitely a 2 in 1 day!

 ![lunas](images/curbmarketsign.jpg)